Selective high schools and opportunity class placement procedures

 Examples of malpractice include, but are not limited to:

-• copying answers from another student during testing
+• copying answers from another student or allowing another student to copy answers during testing

-• collaboration or attempted collaboration between students during testing
+• collaboration and/or communication between students during testing

 • using or trying to use unauthorised material during testing such as notes, study guides, mobile phones and electronic devices

-• disruptive behaviour or not following the instructions of a test coordinator and/or invigilation staff during testing
+• not following the instructions of invigilation staff during testing

 • any other conduct that provides an unfair advantage.